 From here, that person can:

-By giving the accurate name and Social Security Number, the fraudster will force the credit report bureaus to acknowledge the inquiry.
+The fraudster will force the credit report bureaus to acknowledge the inquiry by giving the accurate name and Social Security Number.
 This forces a credit file to open under the suspected borrower’s name and/or number.
-The borrowing application will get rejected, but the point was always to just get a file started.
+The borrowing application will get rejected, but the point was always to get started.

 An even bigger headache can come from a long-term scheme from the fraudster.
-This, especially when done with children, gives the thief enough time to build a strong borrowing history.
-From there, limit increases and new card applications will approve without much difficulty.
+This, especially with children, gives the thief enough time to build a strong borrowing history.
+From there, the limit increases, and new card applications will approve without much difficulty.
 This ups the amount of profit the identity thief can pull out of their synthetic identity fraud attack.

 This is actually the most used technique for synthetic identity theft attacks.

 The act of adding an authorized user to your credit card account is standard.
-It is done among spouses and parents, who want to grant card privileges to their partners and children.
+It is done among spouses and parents who want to grant card privileges to their partners and children.
 Yet, identity thieves find ways to persuade cardholders into adding their fake identities as authorized users.
-This could be done in many ways, such as by offering a set amount of cash for a certain amount of days as an authorized user.
+This could be done in many ways, such as offering an authorized user a set amount of cash for a certain number of days.
 The victim could be in on the scam, but the thief often has a wordy way to trick innocent cardholders.

 The criminal’s goal is to get the account with their fictitious identity marked into the fake person’s credit report.
 After this happens, it no longer matters whether the fake identity is still listed as an authorized user.
 This is because the borrowing history created by the card will remain on the new credit file.
 Next, the fraudster applies for a bunch of new cards and cashes them out.
 This is often done by buying high-dollar items or gift cards, and an accomplice might come into play to mitigate some of the risks.

 The smartest identity thieves up their profits further by paying off the debts with fraudulent checks.
-Doing this allows the cards to get used up a second time, therefore doubling the amount the criminal pockets from the crime.
-And, it’s unfortunate but, a lot of the time it’s “credit repair experts” trying to help people build their credit without realizing scammers are taking advantage of them.
+This allows the cards to get used up a second time, doubling the crime’s criminal pockets.
+It’s unfortunate, but “credit repair experts” try to help people build their credit without realizing scammers take advantage of them.

 This is the most advanced method of synthetic identity theft that exists.
-To pull it off, the criminal needs access to a company that can report to the credit bureaus.
+The criminal needs access to a company that can report to the credit bureaus to pull it off.
 Organized identity crime groups have the ability to pull strings and partner up with small business owners to make this possible.
 Also, some owners and employees learn how it’s done and take advantage of their reporting privileges on their own.

 Now, the thief can run this scheme with one of two end games.
 First, they can defraud the company supporting the scam and await compensation from insurance payouts.
-Second, they can use the strong credit history they created to get a bunch of credit lines elsewhere to max out.
-The only problem is that they cannot run this fraud under a bunch of names, or for amounts much greater than the business’s product values.
+Second, they can use the strong credit history they created to get many credit lines elsewhere to max out.
+The only problem is that they cannot run this fraud under many names or amounts much greater than the business’s product values.

-Regardless, the scam often ends within the same year it starts and there’s a good chance the two end games will cross paths.
+Regardless, the scam often ends within the same year it starts, and there’s a good chance the two end games will cross paths.
 This is because, in the case of a real business supporting the crime, the suspect will have to show criminal activity on the business’s account.
-Failing to do so would raise a lot of suspicion and point the police right to the culprit.
+Failing to do so would raise a lot of suspicions and point the police right to the culprit.